007aniketkumar/007aniketkumarblog.github.io/about.md

 permalink: /about/
 ---

-I am **Aniket Kumar, working on designing scalable applications.
+Scalable applications excite me.
+I like to experiment and burn my hands with what is regarded as cutting edge.
+Like to play on leetcode, to bring back my bain in order!

-Join me on <a href=" https://www.linkedin.com/in/aniket-kumar-23105a14/">LinkedIn</a>
+Find me on <a href=" https://www.linkedin.com/in/aniket-kumar-23105a14/">LinkedIn</a>